aylaweitz/SDO-EUI-mini-workshop/README.md

 ```
 jupyter notebook
 ```
-This should open a jupyter notebook homepage where you can access all this repository's notebook in your default browser.
+This should open up a window in your default browser.
+This is a jupyter notebook homepage where you can access and run this repository's tutorial notebook!